Tesla Door Handle Not Working? DIY Fix Guide (2026)

-Tesla door handles are one of the most common failure points, especially on Model S and Model X with their motorized presenting handles.
-Model 3 and Model Y have simpler mechanical handles but can still have issues.
-Here's how to diagnose and fix door handle problems yourself.
+Tesla door handles are one of the most common failure points on any Tesla model — especially the motorized presenting handles on Model S and Model X. Model 3 and Model Y have simpler push-button mechanical handles, but they're not immune to problems either.
+This guide covers every failure mode, from a quick software fix to full handle replacement, with 2026-verified torque specs throughout.

 Types of Door Handle Problems